What is a phishing email? How to spot and prevent one in 2026

 DMARC (Domain-based Message Authentication, Reporting & Conformance) works by verifying that incoming emails actually come from where they claim to.
 It prevents exact-domain spoofing to make it impossible for scammers to send emails that appear to come from your exact domain.

 A properly configured “p=reject” policy means emails that fail authentication (SPF or DKIM) are blocked before reaching inboxes.
 This eliminates an entire category of phishing attacks.
-Plus, DMARC’s reporting capabilities shows who’s legitimately sending email using your domain versus who’s trying to impersonate you.
+Plus, DMARC’s reporting capabilities show who’s legitimately sending email using your domain versus who’s trying to impersonate you.

 Multi-factor authentication